tolstoyevsky/pieman/README.md

 ##### Usage

-Go to the project directory and execute the following command to create an image based on Raspbian Stretch for Raspberry Pi 3:
+Go to the project directory and execute the following command to create an image based on Raspbian Buster for Raspberry Pi 3:

 ```
 $ sudo ./pieman.sh